ngodinhloc/symfony-product/README.md

 #### 3. Create database

-Start WAMP services and create a new database name "brighte_test".
+Start WAMP services and create a new database nameds "brighte_test".
 If you are not using default username and password (root and empty) then open ".env" and update "DATABASE_URL" to the correct username and password.

 Run the the following command to create the table